-The subject quarter section (NE-25-51-03-W5M) is located at 3005 Township Road 514A in the southwest quadrant of the intersection of Range Road 75 and Township Road 520 in the south central portion of the County, approximately 400m north of the North Saskatchewan River.
+The subject quarter section (NE-25-51-03-W5M) is located at 3005 Township Road 514A in the south central portion of the County, approximately 400m north of the North Saskatchewan River.
 Township Road 514A intersects the northeast and northwest corners of the quarter section.
-The parcel is primarily cleared for agriculture with steep treed slopes along the west and northeast sides of the quarter section.
-The quarter section contains Class 2 soils.
+The parcel is primarily cleared for extensive agriculture use with steep treed slopes along the west and northeast sides of the quarter section.
+The quarter section contains Class

-The proposed redistricting is consistent with the policies as set out in Municipal Development Plan Bylaw No. 2017-14.
+The proposed redistricting is consistent with the policies as set out in Municipal Development Plan Bylaw No. 2017-

 A very small portion (206 m2, 0.05 ac) in the southwest corner of the subject lands is located within the Wabamun Creek and Sturgeon Hole Reach Environmentally Significant Areas.
-Due to the applicant's willingness to enter into a conservation easement, and the intent of the proposed subdivision is low intensity (remains extensive agricultural), Administration recommends proceeding with a public hearing to obtain public input into proposed redistricting Bylaw No. 2018-04.
+Due to the applicant's willingness to enter into a conservation easement, and since the intent of the proposed subdivision is low intensity (remains extensive agricultural), Administration recommends proceeding with redistricting Bylaw No. 2018-04 subject to consideration of any comments through the public hearing.

 DATE APPLICATION RECEIVED: December 22, 2017 (Review Completed March 7, 2018) PROPOSAL: Land Use Bylaw amendment to redistrict 63.644 hectares (157.27 acres) of land legally known as NE-25-51-03-W5M from the ANC - Agricultural / Nature Conservation District to the AGG - Agricultural General District.
 Upon redistricting, to subdivide the lands into two approximately 80 acre parcels and enter into a conservation easement to protect the most sensitive areas.
 LEGAL DESCRIPTION: NE-25-51-03-W5M (C of T 152042785).
-GENERAL LOCATION: Located in the southwest quadrant of the intersection of Range Road 75 and Township Road 520 in the south central portion of the County, approximately 400m north of the North Saskatchewan River.
-EXISTING LAND USE DESIGNATION: ANC - Agricultural / Nature Conservation District PROPOSED LAND USE DESIGNATION: AGG - Agricultural General District restrict the growth of the specified crops or require modified management practices.
+GENERAL LOCATION: Located in the south central portion of the County, approximately 400m north of the North Saskatchewan River.
+EXISTING LAND USE DESIGNATION: ANC - Agricultural / Nature Conservation District PROPOSED LAND USE DESIGNATION: AGG - Agricultural General District GROSS AREA: 63.644 hectares (157.27 acres) SOILS (C.L.I.): Class 2H(10) - Land in this class has slight limitations that may restrict the growth of the specified crops or require modified management practices.
 Limitations are caused by inadequate heat units for the optimal growth of the specified crops.